jsohlendorff/continuous_time_LTMLE/article.typ

 apply inverse probability of treatment weighting (IPW) to estimate the target parameter (e.g., @roeysland2024 @roysland2011martingale).

-Continuous-time methods for causal inference in event history analysis have also been explored by @roysland2011martingale and @lok2008.
+Earlier work on continuous-time methods for causal inference in event history analysis are @roysland2011martingale and @lok2008.
-@roysland2011martingale developed identification criteria using a formal martingale framework based on local independence graphs, enabling causal effect estimation in continuous time via a change of measure.
+@roysland2011martingale developed identification criteria using a martingale framework based on local independence graphs, enabling causal effect estimation in continuous time via a change of measure.
 We shall likewise employ a change of measure to define the target parameter.

+Most of the existing literature on continuous-time causal inference have been concerned theoretical identification formulas In contrast, our work focuses on deriving a feasible, efficient, and debiased estimator.
+In this sense, our work is related to @shirakawaContinuousTime; however, they restrict attention to a specific type of nuisance parameter estimator and use a discrete-time approximation of the efficient influence function.
+Our method is agnostic to the type of nuisance parameter estimator used and relies on the exact continuous-time efficient influence function.

 In @section:setting,
 we introduce the setting and notation used throughout the paper.